anoma/namada/documentation/cubic-pos-article.md

 As in many other PoS blockchains, slashing is applied as a way to punish misbehaving validators.
 If a validator is detected to have misbehaved then portions of the validator's bonded stake will be slashed or seized.
 This propagates down to the stake of delegators associated to the misbehaving validator as well.
 Validator infractions that are subject to slashing include:

-- proposing an invalid block
 - signing an invalid block
-- proposing two different blocks at the same height
+- signing two different blocks at the same height
-- double-signing a block
+- amnesia attacks (once they are supported by tendermint, see [this issue](https://github.com/tendermint/tendermint/issues/5270))

 Ultimately, slashed tokens are sent to a slash pool fund, from which the funds can be spent by governance to refund slashed accounts in the event of accidental misbehavior.

 Typically, the slash amount for an infraction is proportional to a validator's voting power, however  Namada employs a slashing scheme that has more severe punishments for correlated validator misbehavior: so-called [*cubic slashing*](https://specs.namada.net/economics/proof-of-stake/cubic-slashing.html), wherein the slashed token amount can be proportional to the cube of a validator's voting power (the slash rate is quadratic).
-Cubic slashing employs more severe punishments to validators who commit infractions close to each other in time, making it riskier for an entity to operate larger or multiple similarly configured validators.
+Cubic slashing is designed to impose more severe punishments for deliberate, repeated validator attacks but much milder punishments for accidental or non-malicious misbehaviors.

 When a validator misbehavior is detected by the protocol, the misbehaving validator is immediately jailed (unable to participate in consensus or make PoS transactions).
 The slash for the infraction is queued up to be processed at the epoch `n + unbonding_len` for an infraction committed in epoch `n`, allowing the protocol a sufficiently long time period (~21 days) to detect infractions.
 The cubic slashing algorithm is applied when processing the slash at the epoch `n + unbonding_len` and works as follows: